ServerKite/bench.sh/README.md

 ![ServerKite](http://i.imgur.com/HSMqAKD.png "ServerKite")

-An aeronautic benchmarking script that handles speed test from 30+ datacenters across the World. — No, it does not halt there.
-This script will be able to do more then that, of cource.
-I/O (Input / Output), SpeedTest.net tests and output the results via your terminal window.
+A stupidly-simple, aeronautic benchmarking script that handles speed test from 30+ datacenters or 20+ vps providers across the World. — No, it does not halt there.
+This script will be able to do more then that! — I/O (Input / Output), ping, traceroute tests.

 ### Structure Requirements